aphelionz/blog/content/post/101-rust-ipfs-unixfs.md

-While `Walker::pending_links` may have a gnarly-looking signature, at the same time it communicates an important invariant of the API: whenever there exists a `Walker` value, there must be pending links to load.
+While `Walker::pending_links` may have a gnarly-looking signature, at the same time it communicates an important invariant of the API: whenever there exists a `Walker` value, there must be some pending links to load.
 This also means that the calling code does not have to deal with unwrapping an `Option<Cid>` from an `Iterator::next`, but can just get the next `Cid` as follows: